maksle/twic2scid.py/README.md

 My version of scid vs pc's twic2scid.py.
 It scrapes theweekinchess.com for the weekly games and and merges to my scid db.
 The twic files are the actual db.

+You need to have 'Scid vs Pc' installed.

 Download the current week's TWIC games and append them to an existing Scid database and perform spellchecking.